OT Visa Sponsorship Jobs in Michigan

 Which visa types are most common for OT roles in Michigan?

-The H-1B is the most common visa for occupational therapists in Michigan, as OT qualifies as a specialty occupation requiring at least a master's degree under current AOTA standards.
+The H-1B visa is the most common visa for occupational therapists in Michigan, as OT qualifies as a specialty occupation requiring at least a master's degree under current AOTA standards.
 Some Michigan employers, particularly nonprofits and health systems, also sponsor EB-3 immigrant visas for OTs willing to pursue permanent residence.
-Canadian OTs may qualify for TN status as an alternative to H-1B.
+Canadian OTs may qualify for TN visa status as an alternative to H-1B.

 Which cities in Michigan have the most OT sponsorship jobs?